tom-smith-okta/okta-api-center/gateways/mulesoft/readme.md

 Be sure to click "Apply".

 We need to set up one more policy to show how different users get different access.
-Click “Apply New Policy” and this time use the scope `http://myapp.com/scp/gold` and the resource:
+Click **Apply New Policy** and this time use the scope `http://myapp.com/scp/gold` and the resource:

 ```
 /moons